EleahBurman/caffeinate-me/README.md

 - [ ] Show meet-ups that each profile is attending.
 - [ ] Let users save a bio in their profile.
 - [ ] Allow users to add photos to their reviews.
+- [ ] Create a different page when a user has not logged cafes into the database.